joeylevy/gallery-by-supsystic/readme.txt

  - the ability to specify the font size of the text. (in pixels, percent, ems)
  - the ability to choose the text alignment of caption - left, center, right, auto.

 2.2.
-Icons - show amazing icons on the images with different options.
-There are several types of icons, it all depends on what exactly is attached to the picture - link, video on the gallery images
+Icons - show amazing icons on the images with different gallery options.
+There are several types of gallery icons, it all depends on what exactly is attached to the picture - link, video on the gallery images

  - select the effect for animation of gallery icons - you need to click ”Animation” button and choose the effect photo gallery
  - select the gallery icons color
- - select the icons hover color - colour of the icon when mouse is over
+ - select the  gallery  icons hover color - colour of the  gallery  icon when mouse is over
  - choose the image gallery background colour for icons
  - choose the photo gallery background hover colour for icons
  - set the size of photo gallery icons
- - set the distance between icons
+ - set the distance between gallery icons
- - enable the overlay effect - image will fade under the overlay
+ - enable the overlay gallery effect - image will fade under the overlay
  - set the colour and level of transparency for overlay effect of gallery icons

 You have the opportunity to enable photo gallery Captions and Icons options at the same time, but then you can not choose caption effect for gallery.
 “Appear” effect always will be by default.